octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 - to force connections to known peers
 - to ban/un-ban peers

 To use the Tezos Admin Client commands, we need a node we can administrate.
 In the above examples, we learned how to use remote community nodes.
-Let's now install a local node we can pretend to be an administrator.
+Let's now install a local node, we can pretend to be an administrator.
 This section will also be useful to follow along the "[*Deploy a Node*](/docs/deploy-a-node/introduction)" module.

 We'll need several prerequisites.
 Main ones are [Docker](https://www.docker.com/) and [Flextesa](https://gitlab.com/tezos/flextesa).